Fully extended BV-BFV description of General Relativity in three dimensions: Three-dimensional General Relativity and BF theory

 The common framework shared by 3 dimensional General Relativity and BF theory is as follows.
-Let $P \rightarrow M$ be an $SO(2,1)$-principal bundle on a 3-dimensional, compact, orientable\footnote{Extensions to noncompact manifolds are possible, but outside the main objective of this paper.
-One possible way out is to define fields as compactly supported sections of the bundles on the noncompact components of a manifold.
-Orientability is not necessary, but we restrict to orientable manifolds for simplicity.} manifold $M$.
-Let also $\mathcal{V}$ be the associated vector bundle where each fibre is isomorphic to $(V, \eta)$, a 3-dimensional vector space with the Minkowski inner product $\eta$ on it.
-We further identify $\mathfrak{so}(2,1) \cong \bigwedge^2 \mathcal{V}$ using $\eta$ and we define a map Tr$: \bigwedge ^3 V \rightarrow \mathbb{R}$ given by the volume form and such that Tr$(v_i, v_j, v_k)= \epsilon_{ijk}$ where $\{ v_i\}_i$ is a $\eta$-orthonormal basis of $V$.
+Let $P \rightarrow M$ be an $SO(2,1)$-principal bundle on a 3-dimensional, compact, orientable\footnote{Extensions to noncompact manifolds are possible, but outside the main objective of this paper. {See \cite{RS} for an adaptation of the BV-BFV method to boundaries at infinity.} Orientability is not necessary, but we restrict to orientable manifolds for simplicity.} smooth manifold $M$.
+Let also $\mathcal{V}$ be the associated vector bundle where each fibre is isomorphic to $(V, \eta)$, a 3-dimensional vector space with a pseudo-Riemannian inner product $\eta$ on it{, with normal form $\eta=\mathrm{diag}(-1,1,1)$ in an $\eta$-orthonormal basis $\{ v_i\}_i$ of $V$}.
+We further identify $\mathfrak{so}(2,1) \cong \wedge^2 \mathcal{V}$ using $\eta$ and we define a map Tr$: \wedge ^3 V \rightarrow \mathbb{R}$ given by the volume form and such that Tr$(v_i, v_j, v_k)= \epsilon_{ijk}$ { (we fix $\epsilon_{123}=1$)}.
 To keep the notation light we will use the shorthand

 In the following subsections we specify the details proper to each theory.